 LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

-Thursday's game between the LSU Tigers (7-1) and the Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 based on our computer prediction, with a favored LSU squad taking home the win.
-Game time is at 9:00 PM ET on November 30.
+Thursday's contest that pits the No. 7 LSU Tigers (7-1) against the No. 9 Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 (based on our computer prediction) in favor of LSU, who is the favorite in this matchup by our model.
+Tipoff is at 9:00 PM ET on November 30.

-The Tigers took care of business in their last outing 76-73 against Virginia on Saturday.
-In their most recent matchup on Saturday, the Hokies claimed a 76-70 victory over Tulane.
-In the win, Aneesah Morrow led the Tigers with 37 points.
-Georgia Amoore totaled 24 points, five rebounds and seven assists for the Hokies.
+The Tigers came out on top in their most recent outing 76-73 against Virginia on Saturday.
+The Hokies came out on top in their last outing 76-70 against Tulane on Saturday.
+Aneesah Morrow totaled 37 points, 16 rebounds and two assists for the Tigers.
+In the Hokies' win, Georgia Amoore led the way with 24 points (adding five rebounds and seven assists).

 Catch college basketball action all season long on Fubo!